 - Family Relationships

-CBT is available at all CDCR institutions.
+Available at all CDCR institutions.

-CBT varies in length from three months to six months.
+Varies from three to six months.

 In order to be eligible, inmates must: